-A Story of a Failed Leadership
+A Story of a Struggling Leader

 The first two years of my first leadership position was an exercise in frustration and misery, both for me and for those I tried to lead.
 My passion burned too hot and I tried by mandate to achieve what I knew was best for us.
 I implemented programs that I had researched and that I knew were best for achieving our organizational goals.
 I even attempted to use change management models, but the top-down model I utilized only made things worse.

 My heart was right, but my method was wrong.
 As you may have guessed, I learned more about REAL change management the hard way in that first position than in all the years during my formal studies.

 The kicker is that I was in the middle of my Doctoral studies in administration and had just finished up my Master's in administration.